- Financial planning

 In 2017, an extra allowance was introduced to make it easier to pass on your main residence to direct relatives (i.e. a child or grandchild) without incurring IHT.
 This allowance is known as the residence nil-rate band (RNRB).

-The way the RNRB works is that there is a £175,000 allowance per person (for the 2020/2021 tax year) for those who pass on their homes to direct descendants.
+The way the RNRB works is that there is a £175,000 allowance per person (frozen until April 2026) for those who pass on their homes to direct descendants.
 This is on top of the standard nil-rate band of £325,000.

 This means that you can potentially pass on a total of £500,000 tax-free (£1 million for a couple) if you leave your home to a direct descendant.

 Like the standard nil-rate band, unused elements of the residence nil-rate band are transferable to a surviving spouse or civil partner.
 This can potentially double the amount of RNRB available.